oren/ai-healthcare-talk/README.md

 ---

->"I don't think any physician today should be practicing without artificial intelligence assisting in thier practice.
+>"I don't think any physician today should be practicing without artificial intelligence assisting in their practice.
 It's just impossible (otherwise) to pick up on patterns and trends and to really monitor care"

 Bernard Tyson
 CEO, Kaiser Permanente